Berthing in Puerto Calero Marina, Lanzarote

 In the case of an emergency or any other problem, especially at night, please inform a member of the surveillance team either in person or by calling on VHF Ch.
 09/16.
 Marina Staff are on duty 24/7.

 In the interests of maintaining a safe and comfortable haven for all visitors and resident berth-holders, a description of basic norms in the marina has been included in this information on berthing services and is set out below.
-Calero Marinas’ environmental code of conduct can be found in our section on the Blue Flag
+Calero Marinas’ environmental code of conduct and information about the Blue Flag campaign can be found in our section on Environmental Information

 MARINA REGULATIONS IN PUERTO CALERO